Zoidburg13/ES-DE-System-Icon-Set/README.md

 ## Details

+- added White Transparent set with some variations 9/01/2025

 - 2 sets available with and without dropshadow
 - some additional icons in the same format
 - icons for all es-de systems and more :)